LYBQinc/KFC-yummy-basket/README.md

 # KFC-yummy-basket
-YUMMY\n
+YUMMY
-Really Yummyy
+# Really Yummyy
-\nTry It nOOOOOOOw
+Try It nOOOOOOOw
-\nOR ELSE!
+# OR ELSE!